Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 4. Click **Next** then select the certificate to import.
 This is usually a file with a file extension of .cer, .crt, .pem, or .pfx and click **Next**.

-5. If prompted, enter the certificate’s password and click **Next**.
+5. If prompted, enter the certificate's password and click **Next**.

 6. Leave the selected options at the **Certificate Store** step and click **Next**.